Adityarajawat2104/onlinestore/README.md

 # onlinestore
-Data preparatio and analysis of online store
+Data preparation and analysis of online store